3.6 Integration of young people in the labour market

 Although the term ‘youth guarantee’ is not commonly used in Denmark, Denmark has a well-established range of policy measures focusing on young people.

-All young people without an ordinary education who are receiving social assistance (Uddannelseshjælp/education benefit) will receive an offer of activation within one month.
+All young people without an ordinary education who receive social assistance (Uddannelseshjælp/education benefit) will also receive an offer of activation within one month.
 The offer of activation has to be individually tailored and aimed at education.

-Young people entitled to unemployment benefit or social assistance participate in at least four interviews with the job centre during the first six months of unemployment.
+Young people entitled to unemployment benefits or social assistance participate in at least four interviews with a job centre during the first six months of unemployment.

 The implementation of the Youth Guarantee in Denmark is a partnership approach, with inputs from job centres, municipalities, education institutions, municipal youth guidance units, unemployment insurance funds, social partners, and others.